 The surname Jellay was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Jellay family

-Another 175 words (12 lines of text) covering the years 1500 and 1673 are included under the topic Early Jellay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jellay research.
+Another 88 words (6 lines of text) covering the years 1500 and 1673 are included under the topic Early Jellay History in all our PDF Extended History products and printed products wherever possible.

 Jellay Spelling Variations

 Spelling variations are extremely common among Scottish names dating from this era because the arts of spelling and translation were not yet standardized.
 Spelling was done by sound, and translation from Gaelic to English was generally quite careless.
 In different records, Jellay has been spelled Jelly, Jellie, Jelley and others.

 Early Notables of the Jellay family (pre 1700)